SPECIAL DISCOUNT OFFER! $170.00 just type in the code: mycustomfont. Be quick, offer ends Sunday 22 October.

 $235 general fee

-Control, originality and standing out benefits not only the client but also the design studio who can Tailor make and craft an individual design solution for each client using their own custom type that has been designed from scratch.
-Knowledge of font design software is essential, and you will be taken through the very user-friendly Glyphs editing software and discover how its amazing features enable you to first draw your typeface and refine it quickly.
+SPECIAL OFFER!
+To Grab your special offer discounted ticket for only $170.00 just type in the code: mycustomfont.
+Be quick, offer ends Sunday 22 October.
+Glyphs is perfect also for quickly drawing up logos from scratch and so much easier than Illustrator.
+Control, originality and standing out benefits not only your client but also the design studio who Tailor make Custom type that has been designed from scratch.
+It isn't difficult, and knowledge of font design software is essential.
+You will be taken through the very user-friendly Glyphs editing software and discover how its amazing features enable you to first draw your typeface and refine it very quickly.
 You won't complete your typeface in one day, but by the end of the day you will have exported your font into Indesign, learned how to test it so that you can continue developing and refining it in your own time.
 This class enables participants from the previous week's Type DNA class to digitize and refine the shapes, proportions, and spacing of their font, and export it into InDesign, so that it works as one sound professional typeface.

 Comprehensive in depth lectures, demonstrations, critique, notes and one on one assistance